sourcepole/ansible-playbook-patroni-debian/README.md

  * `vip`
  * `vip_manager_hetzner*` (configures Hetzner Floating or Failover IPs - see [vars.yml])
  * `use_certificates` (only applies to `etcd` DCS, default: false, see below)

-If `dcs_server_ips` is set, then it will be used.
-If not set, then the IPs of hosts of the `dcs_servers` inventory group will be used.

 Example: `ansible-playbook -i inventory -e dcs=consul patroni.yml`